-Musician monkey in Meissen porcelain with polychrome and gold decoration playing the hurdy-gurdy. mark in blue with crossed swords and hollow marks.
-20th century, a glued tab.
+Musician monkey in Meissen porcelain with polychrome and gold decoration playing the tambourine using his chopsticks, the tambourines are carried on the back by another subject, marked in blue with crossed swords and hollow marks.
+20th century, a small discreet loss to one of the sticks.

 Johann-Joachim Kàndler created this series of porcelain monkey musicians, a satire of the orchestra of the Court of Frederick-August of Saxony, known as "the Strong" around 1747, which he would modify around 1765 because of their popularity with the help from his collaborator Peter Reinicke.
-Kàndler is the most famous modeler of Meissen and played an undeniable role as the creator of European porcelain sculpture.
-The peak of this artist from 1735 to 1750 saw the creation of numerous and varied works: animals, harlequins, actors, groups
+Kàndler is the most famous modeler of Meissen and played an undeniable role as the creator of European